 Kevin McBride, Ph.D., member of team earning an Endeavor Award from The Mark Foundation for Cancer Research (03/10/2022)

-Nidhi Sahni, Ph.D., named member of The Academy of Medicine, Engineering & Science of Texas (TAMEST) 2022 Protégé Class (02/19/2022) Dr. Sahni is a member of the TAMEST 2022 Protégé Class.
+Nidhi Sahni, Ph.D., named member of The Academy of Medicine, Engineering & Science of Texas (TAMEST) 2022 Protégé Class (02/19/2022) Dr. Sahni received the honor of being named to the TAMEST 2022 Protégé Class.
 She was nominated by TAMEST member Anil Sood, M.D., and is one of 52 talented early-career researchers recognized this year ahead of the TAMEST 2022 Annual Conference.
 TAMEST brings "together the state’s brightest minds in medicine, engineering, science and technology to foster collaboration, and to advance research, innovation and business in Texas."

 EMC Postdocs win presentation awards at the Genetics & Epigenetics program retreat (10/23/2021)